isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         static auto get_bar_impl(T& t) -> decltype(t.get_bar())
             { /* the complex logic around getting a possibly-const reference to my_bar */ }
     };

+Note: Don't do large non-dependent work inside a template, which leads to code bloat.
+For example, a further improvement would be if all or part of `get_bar_impl` can be non-dependent and factored out into a common non-template function, for a potentially big reduction in code size.

 ##### Exception